Technologicat/unpythonic/doc/features.md

 **Changed in v0.14.3**. *The `@generic` and `@typed` decorators can now decorate also instance methods, class methods and static methods (beside regular functions, as previously in 0.14.2).*

 **Changed in v0.15.0**. *The `dispatch` and `typecheck` modules providing this functionality are now considered stable (no longer experimental).
-Added the `@generic_for` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.*
+Added the `@generic_addmethod` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.*

 The ``generic`` decorator allows creating multiple-dispatch generic functions with type annotation syntax.